AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     wrapperVer?: string;
 };

+// Warning: (ae-missing-release-tag) "SESSION_STATE" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const SESSION_STATE = "session_state";

+// Warning: (ae-missing-release-tag) "ShrOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type ShrOptions = {
     header: JoseHeaderOptions;
 };

+// Warning: (ae-missing-release-tag) "SID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const SID = "sid";

+// Warning: (ae-missing-release-tag) "SignedHttpRequest" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type SignedHttpRequest = {
     at?: string;